pascomnet/documentation/mobydick/content_en/08acd/03ivr.md

 ## Concept
 <!--//fixME replace screenshots-->

-IVRs are used to route a caller through the system by pressing keys.
-For example, 50 % of all calls to the central office might actually be intended for the marketing or support department.
-In this case, using an IVR at the central office could be beneficial in taking some load of off the central office.
+IVRs (Interactive Voice Response Menus) are used to route a caller through the phone system by selecting menu options via their telephone keypad.
+For example, 50 % of all calls to the central switchboard might actually be intended for the marketing or support department.
+In this case, using an IVR to direct calls to the relevant department directly could be beneficial in taking some load of off the [central switchboard] (https://www.pascom.net/en/contact-call-center/ "pascom ContactCenter Tools").

 The IVR could then offer the following options to the user: